-- When socializing with friends or going out on a date with my partner, I want to wear something different; not the same clothes I always wear.
+- When socializing with friends or going out on a date with my partner: I want to wear something different; not the same clothes I always wear.

 Having all these things then requires some space for storage.
 In general, I think, as soon as we settle in somewhere (even just a little bit) and we get some space, we tend to start ‘collecting things’.

-Joh: I guess I am more aware of tourist behaviour and how it might affect locals.
+Joh: I guess I am more aware of tourist behavior and how it might affect locals.
 I try to respect places as someone’s home and living space.
-I appreciate that I am allowed to see and experience certain places and things and don’t take that for granted or consider it my right.
+I appreciate that I am allowed to see and experience certain places and things, and don’t take that for granted or consider it my right.
 And I am more relaxed when things don’t go as planned.
 That’s just life, and we can’t do anything about it.
 Most times, it doesn’t matter anyway: After all, it’s a holiday, and it’s usually an awesome experience even if things go off plan.

 Tourism New Zealand has been focused on attracting more visitors from all over the world for many years, and they have been very successful with it.
 The industry has grown massively.
 Unfortunately, facilities often haven’t kept pace with the influx of visitors this country has seen over the last decade.
 This is most apparent at popular destinations, like for example the Tongariro Alpine Crossing.

 I’m often surprised by the accommodation infrastructure and the sometimes rather poor standard relative to the high prices, and so are my guests.
 A lot of places have a 1980s’ feel to them but charge prices you would expect for modern amenities.
 Particularly in smaller towns with few accommodation options, hotel/motel owners seem to be doing just the minimum, especially when they can rely on large group bookings.